-- 1. in the opinion of the directors of Shree Minerals Limited ('the Company'): - (a) The financial statements and notes as set out on pages 19 to 48 are in accordance with the Corporations Act 2001, including: - (i) giving a true and fair view of the financial position of the Company as at 30 June 2015 and of its performance, as represented by the results of their operations and their cash flows, for the financial year ended on that date; and - (ii) complying with Australian Accounting Standards, the Corporations Regulations 2001, and other mandatory professional reporting requirements; and - (b) The audited remuneration disclosures included in the Directors' report for the year ended 30 June 2015, comply with section 300A of the Corporations Act 2001. - (c) Having regard to matters as set forth in Note 1, there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable. - (d) The Company has included in the notes to the financial statements an explicit and unreserved statement of compliance with International Financial Reporting Standards. - 2.
-The directors have been given the declarations required by Section 295A of the Corporations Act from the chief executive officer and chief financial officer for the financial year ended 30 June 2015.
+- 1. in the opinion of the directors of Shree Minerals Limited ('the Company'): - (a) The financial statements and notes as set out on pages 17 to 45 are in accordance with the Corporations Act 2001, including: - (i) giving a true and fair view of the financial position of the Company as at 30 June 2016 and of its performance, as represented by the results of its operations and its cash flows, for the financial year ended on that date; and - (ii) complying with Australian Accounting Standards, the Corporations Regulations 2001, and other mandatory professional reporting requirements; and - (b) The audited remuneration disclosures included in the Directors' report for the year ended 30 June 2016, comply with section 300A of the Corporations Act 2001. - (c) Having regard to matters as set forth in Note 1, there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable. - (d) The Company has included in the notes to the financial statements an explicit and unreserved statement of compliance with International Financial Reporting Standards.

+2. The directors have been given the declarations required by Section 295A of the Corporations Act from the chief executive officer and chief financial officer for the financial year ended 30 June 2016.

-Dated at Unit 2, The Pines Business Centre, and 88 Forrest Street, Cottesloe, WA 6011 this 30th day of September 2015.
+Dated at Unit 2, The Pines Business Centre, and 88 Forrest Street, Cottesloe, WA 6011 this 28th day of September 2016.